-At Wittenborg University IBA students are prepared for the job market by doing a work placement at a company in the Netherlands as part of their final-phase studies.
+At WUAS IBA students are prepared for the job market by doing a work placement at a company in the Netherlands as part of their final-phase studies.

 Nuffic said on its website that apart from sector and regional differences, career opportunities in the Netherlands also vary depending on the type of company you are employed in.

 “Due to the high levels of education, technology and entrepreneurship, the Dutch knowledge-driven economy has a great demand for highly skilled young professionals.
 Globally, the Netherlands ranks 4th in the World Bank’s Knowledge Economic Index.
 Research shows that foreign knowledge workers are concentrated in big urban agglomerations and are more likely to work in foreign or internationally based firms.”